MAIF/otoroshi/documentation/src/main/paradox/quickstart.md

 what you will need :

-* JDK8
+* JDK 8
 * wget
 * 5 minutes of free time

 ## The elevator pitch

-Otoroshi is an awesome reverse proxy built in scala that handle all calls from and to your microservices without service locator and let you change configuration dynamicaly at runtime.
+Otoroshi is an awesome reverse proxy built in scala that handle all the calls to and between your microservices without service locator and let you change configuration dynamicaly at runtime.

 ## Now some sh :)